imec-idlab/whisper-repository/README.md

 * The Whisper controller:
 	- Algorithms for translating Policies to Primitives"
 	- Firmware run in the root"
-	- Interface for link the controller with the root node
+	- Interface for linking the controller with the root node
 * Firmware for the Whisper nodes
 	- Modified version of OpenWSN that comunicates with the controller through COAP
 * Monitoring tools